BEN10KOFFI/ai-queens-links/README.md

 ---

 > “By combining rigorous training with powerful stories and community support, we can close the gender gap in AI—one Queen at a time.”
-> — The AI Queens Rise Team
+> — The AI Queens In Bloom Team